wildfly/quickstart/CONTRIBUTING.md

  - Maven POMs must use the Java EE spec BOM/POM imports
  - The POMs must be commented, with a comment each item in the POM
  - Import the various BOMs, either directly from a project, or from [JBoss BOMs](http://www.jboss.org/jdf/stack/stacks/), to determine version numbers.
 You should aim to have no dependencies declared directly.
 If you do, work with the jdf team to get them added to a BOM.
- - Use the JBoss AS Maven Plugin to deploy the example
+ - Use the WildFly Maven Plugin to deploy the example

 * The sample project must contain a `README.md` file using the `template/README.md` file as a guideline